Keto Sourdough MasterClass™ — Technique

 - Its curved design properly folds and stretches the dough

-- Helps overcome the challenges of bran in whole wheat and reduced gluten in low-carb dough
+- Helps overcome the challenges of bran in whole wheat and reduced gluten in flexible keto dough

 - Avoid spiral hooks or flat beaters which can tear the dough